 Posted by Torben

 If you visit the Invalidenfriedhof cemetery in central Berlin, you will find not the grave but the gravestone of the most famous fighter pilot of World War I, Manfred von Richthofen.
-The “Red Baron,” who was so memorably impersonated by Snoopy in Peanuts cartoons, is credited with more air combat victories than any other pilot of the war.
+The “Red Baron,” who was so memorably pursued by Snoopy in Peanuts cartoons, is credited with more air combat victories than any other pilot of the war.
 Richthofen was killed in the spring of 1918 over France, where he was buried with full military honors by the British.
 After the war, he was reinterred at a military cemetery, also in France.
 His remains were brought to Berlin in 1925.
 The massive gravestone on which is written, laconically, only the name “Richthofen,” was placed at the gravesite in 1937 at the behest of Nazi Air Minister (and fellow World War I fighter pilot) Hermann Göring; the Nazis considered the original headstone to be too modest.

 The cemetery was located on the border with West Berlin and the gravestone is set against a longish piece of the Berlin Wall.
 In the mid-1970s, the Communist East German authorities destroyed large parts of it as part of an effort to prevent escapes to the West.
 At that time, Richthofen's remains were exhumed and reburied in Wiesbaden in West Germany.
 The gravestone was brought to a West German air force base and only returned to its original location in 2017.